JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

   - Selection of the climatic variables based on their biological relevance for maritime pine, their contribution to the genetic variance using a RDA-based stepwise selection (Capblancq and Forester 2021) and the magnitude of their exposure to climate change.
   - Partitioning genomic variation among climate, neutral population genetic structure (accounted for with the main axes of a PCA) and geography (accounted for with population coordinates or distance-based Moran's eigenvector maps).
-  - Identification of the outlier SNPs using Redundancy analysis (RDA); approach developed in Capblancq et al. (2018) and Capblancq and Forester (2021).
+  - Identification of the outlier SNPs using Redundancy analysis (RDA) and partial RDA; approach developed in Capblancq et al. (2018) and Capblancq and Forester (2021).

 `5_GradientForest_IdentificationCandidateSNPs.qmd`